crhall-writing/crhall-writing.github.io/_poems/short-jeremiad.md

 you guys are still here, scared--
 of entering the vulnerable, the unknown.

-and what a shame you stay the same
+and what a shame you stay the same.
 you claim to have all the knowledge, the whole shebang;
 but you prefer to quiver and remain
 in a dark-lit bedroom, and to derogate.